 Marvel's elite group of superheroes known as the Avengers will no longer be confined to the big screen.
 Though Netflix carved out its own space in the larger Marvel continuity, with shows like the now-cancelled Daredevil, Jessica Jones, Luke Cage, and Iron Fist -- and the Agents of S.H.I.E.L.D. are still fighting away on ABC -- the Disney streaming service will attempt to draw viewers by bringing some of its caped A-team to the platform.

-In September, Variety reported that Disney is working to make six-to-eight episode series focusing on lesser known MCU characters, specifically ones who have not gotten their own stand-alone feature films.
+Back in September of 2018, Varietyreported that Disney was working to make six-to-eight episode series focusing on lesser known MCU characters, specifically ones who have not gotten their own stand-alone feature films.
 As part of its programming slate, Disney has announced three different shows from Marvel Studios: a show focusing on Tom Hiddleston's trickster villain Loki; a series with the odd title WandaVision starring Elizabeth Olsen and Paul Bettany as Scarlet Witch and The Vision; and a show with Anthony Mackie and Sebastian Stan teaming up called The Falcon and The Winter Soldier.